kube-rs/kube/architecture.md

 The `discovery` module also contains a way to run smaller queries through the `oneshot` module; e.g. resolving resource name when having group version kind, resolving every resource within one specific group, or even one group at a pinned version.

-In equivalent go logic is found in [client-go/discovery](https://github.com/kubernetes/client-go/blob/master/discovery/discovery_client.go)
+The equivalent Go logic is found in [client-go/discovery](https://github.com/kubernetes/client-go/blob/master/discovery/discovery_client.go)

 ### kube-derive
 The smallest crate.
-A simple [derive proc_macro](https://doc.rust-lang.org/reference/procedural-macros.html) to generate kubernetes wrapper structs and trait impls around a data struct.
+A simple [derive proc_macro](https://doc.rust-lang.org/reference/procedural-macros.html) to generate Kubernetes wrapper structs and trait impls around a data struct.

 Uses `darling` to parse `#[kube(attrs...)]` then uses `syn` and `quote` to produce a suitable syntax tree based on the attributes requested.

 It ultimately contains a lot of ugly json coercing from attributes into serialization code, but this is code that everyone working with custom resources need.

-It has hooks into `schemars` when using `JsonSchema` to ensure the correct type of [crd schema](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema) is attached to the right part of the generated custom resource definition.
+It has hooks into `schemars` when using `JsonSchema` to ensure the correct type of [CRD schema](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema) is attached to the right part of the generated custom resource definition.

 ### kube-runtime
-The highest level crate that deals with the highest level abstractions (such as controllers/watchers/reflectors) and specific kubernetes apis that need common care (finalisers, waiting for conditions, event publishing).
+The highest level crate that deals with the highest level abstractions (such as controllers/watchers/reflectors) and specific Kubernetes apis that need common care (finalisers, waiting for conditions, event publishing).

 #### watcher
 The `watcher` module contains state machine wrappers around `Api::watch` that will watch and auto-recover on allowable failures.
-The `watcher` fn is the general purpose one that is similar to informers in go land, and will watch a collection of objects.
+The `watcher` fn is the general purpose one that is similar to informers in Go land, and will watch a collection of objects.
 The `watch_object` is a specialised version of this that limits this collection to a single object.

 #### reflector
 The `reflector` module contains wrappers around `watcher` that will cache objects in memory.